 SCDHEC may propose other changes to R.61-62, Air Pollution Control Regulations and Standards, that may include corrections for internal consistency, clarification, reference, punctuation, codification, and spelling to improve the overall text of Regulation 61-62 as necessary.
-A Drafting Notice was published 27 MAR 15, comments were due 27 APR 15, and the proposed rules were published 25 SEP 15.
-Comments are due 26 OCT 15 and a hearing will be held 10 DEC 15.
+A Drafting Notice was published 27 MAR 15, comments were due 27 APR 15, the proposed rules were published 25 SEP 15, comments were due 26 OCT 15.
+A hearing will be held 10 DEC 15.